Last Updated on January 7, 2022 by Chenée Lewis

 Besides the Banza pasta, this peanut butter noodle salad recipe is full of flavor, crunchy vegetables, and the creaminess of peanut butter.
 To make this peanut noodle salad, you'll need:

-- Banza spaghetti made from chickpeas – my favorite gluten-free pasta!
+- Gluten-free spaghetti or linguine - my favorite gluten-free pasta is Banza!

 - creamy peanut butter - the base for the peanut sauce and the source of so much of its flavor and richness.